etijskens/et-micc/tutorials/TUTORIAL-2.rst

 For Python modules the documentation is automatically extracted from the doc-strings in the module.
 However, when it comes to documenting binary extension modules, this does not seem a good option.
-Ideally, the source files :file:`ET-dot/et_dot/f90_dotf/dotf.f90` amnd :file:`ET-dot/et_dot/cpp_dotc/dotc.cpp` should document the Fortran functions and subroutines, and C++ functions, respectively, rahter than the Python interface.
+Ideally, the source files :file:`ET-dot/et_dot/f90_dotf/dotf.f90` and :file:`ET-dot/et_dot/cpp_dotc/dotc.cpp` should document the Fortran functions and subroutines, and C++ functions, respectively, rahter than the Python interface.
 Yet from the perspective of ET-dot being a Python project, the users is only interested in the documentation of the Python interface to those functions and subroutines.